iambumblehead/simpletime/README.md

 ### OVERVIEW:

-simpleTime provides methods for manipulating dates and converting dates to and from unicode format. simpleTime does not provide internationalized dates -use [worldTime][1] for that.
+simpletime provides methods for manipulating dates and converting dates to and from unicode format. simpletime does not provide internationalized dates -use [worldtime][1] for that.

 what's good about this script: